sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/README.md

 ### Running

-Use the `run.sh` script in the `lst` directory, possibly changing where the mean flow solution comes from.
+Use the bash scripts in the `lst` directory, possibly changing where the mean flow solution comes from to run various linear stability calculations.
+See the `README.md` therein for details.

 ### Notes
   1. The thickness results can be compared to those from the reference mean